Lanre-gabriel/MTN-Nigeria-Customer-Churn-Analysis-Q1-2025/README.md

 - **Recommendation:** Invest urgently in customer experience improvements, especially around pricing transparency and network quality.

 ---
+## Additional Insights

-- **Top MTN Devices Used:** Broadband device users show higher loyalty compared to mobile-only users.
+- **Top MTN Devices Used:**
+Broadband device users show higher loyalty compared to mobile-only users.
 - **Churn by MTN Device:** SIM card users churn more; broadband device owners are more retained.
 - **Churn by Age Group:** Highest churn seen among middle-aged (41–60) customers — a critical revenue segment.

 ---

+## Tools and Procedure
+- **Ms Excel**
+  - **Data cleaning using formulas & functions**
+  - **Pivot tables**
+  - **MTN Brand Colors & Logo integration**
+  - **charts & Slicers**

+  ---

 ## Conclusion

 The analysis confirms that MTN's recent changes in data pricing and plan complexity have significantly impacted customer retention.
 To stabilize churn and improve customer loyalty, MTN should prioritize **price rebalancing**, **loyalty programs** for premium users, **improving service quality**, and **simplifying the customer journey** when purchasing data plans.

+---
+## About Me
+I'm an aspiring Data Analyst passionate about answering business questions and uncovering business insights through storytelling and dashboard design.
+Currently developing my skills in Excel, with Power Bi & SQL in view - one project at a time.
+*"The Journey of a thousand miles starts with a consistent step"*